Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Boundary-layer correctors

 which will be addressed in Lemmas \ref{lemma:5.1} and \ref{*lemma4.1}, separately.

-\emph{The key ideas} are summarized as follows: \begin{itemize} \item By imposing \textbf{radial cut-off function}, together with the special structure of the effective solution $\eqref{pde1.2}$ on the boundary, i.e., $\vec{n}\cdot u_0 = 0$ on $\partial\Omega$, it is possible to produce a desired smallness near the boundary, simply by Poincar\'e's inequality.
-(See Lemma \ref{lemma:5.1}.) \item By \textbf{decomposing the boundary layer region} (described in Subsection $\ref{subsec:4.2}$), we can take full advantage of the invariant properties of periodic functions w.r.t. \emph{translation} and \emph{rational~rotation}\footnote{From E. Schmutz's work in \cite{Schmutz08}, it is known that each orthogonal matrix can be approximated by a rotational matrix with finite denominator, which establishs a theoretical base for dividing boundary layer regions (see Subsection $\ref{subsec:4.2}$). }, which consequently provides us with more cancellations compared to dealing with the estimates on the boundary layer region as a whole.
-(See Lemma \ref{*lemma4.1}.) \end{itemize}
+\emph{The key ideas} are summarized as follows: \begin{itemize} \item By introducing \textbf{radial cut-off function}, together with the special structure of the effective solution $\eqref{pde1.2}$ on the boundary, i.e., $\vec{n}\cdot u_0 = 0$ on $\partial\Omega\times(0,T)$, it is possible to produce a desired smallness near the boundary, simply by using Poincar\'e's inequality (see Lemma \ref{lemma:5.1}), which is a crucial observation for Proposition $\ref{lemma3.6-1}$. \item By \textbf{decomposing the boundary layer region}, the proof of Proposition $\ref{lemma3.6-2}$ \textbf{does not} rely on Theorem $\ref{thm4}$.
+The solution $\eta_{\varepsilon}$ to the equation $\eqref{divc3}$ consists of ``piecewise'' solutions of cell problems, according to the decomposed element $O_\varepsilon^i$.
+On the other hand, due to $O_\varepsilon^{i}$ obtained by cutting the boundary layer region $O_\varepsilon$ in the normal direction $\vec{n}$ associated with $\partial\Omega$, this enables us to consistently apply the antisymmetry property of the flux corrector (see Lemma $\ref{*lemma4.1}$), which is also important to the proof of Proposition $\ref{lemma3.6-1}$. \end{itemize}

-Therefore, the structure of the proof of Proposition $\ref{lemma3.6-1}$ can be presented by the following flow chart.

-\begin{remark} \emph{The proof of Proposition $\ref{lemma3.6-2}$ \textbf{does not} rely on Theorem $\ref{thm4}$.
-The solution $\eta$ to the equation $\eqref{divc3}$ consists of ``piecewise'' solutions of cell problems (see the equations $\eqref{*pde3.9}$), according to the decomposed element $O_\varepsilon^i$.
-Thus, the approach to estimate the right-hand side of the equations $\eqref{divc3}$ is actually much simpler than that employed in Lemma $\ref{*lemma4.1}$.} \end{remark}